mykhailoisupov/Databases_project2/README.md

 The correlated subqueries were replaced with a **Common Table Expression (CTE)** that precomputes customer revenues in one pass.
 The CTE is executed once, stores the intermediate results in memory, and then joins efficiently with the customers table to filter by region and sort the top spenders.

-This change transformed the query from a procedural approach to a **declarative**, set-based one — allowing the SQL optimizer to plan and execute it efficiently.

 ---

 ## 3. Performance Evaluation